parmsam/quarto-flashcards/README.md

     flashcards:
       key: 'r'
       key2: 't'
+      showFlipButton: true
 revealjs-plugins:
   - flashcards
 ```

 You'll also notice a `key2` option.
 This is a keyboard shortcut that can be used to shuffle the slides and jump to the new first slide.
 By default, it's set to 't' but you can change it to any key you like.

+Lastly, there's a flip button on the top right corner of the slide that can be shown on the flashcard.
+By default, it's set to `true` but you can change it to `false` to hide the flip buttons.

 ## Example